-On February 5, 2015, the film was released in Germany and the crossfire entered the next round: according to “Spiegel Online” the Berlin Film Festival has been “asked with martial words” not to show the film.
-The fact that the Festival did never intend to do a screening at all apparently played no role in this.
+On February 5, 2015, the film was released in Germany and the crossfire entered the next round.
+For example, the Berlinale has been “asked” not to show the film with supposedly “martial words” (according to Spiegel Online).
+The fact that the Berlinale did not intend to do so at all apparently played no role in this.

 On the occasion of this film launch, the great weekly newspaper “Der Freitag” made a very informative and pleasantly unagitated special about North Korean picture worlds, for which I was able to write a small article about the Massgames, together with a small insight into the self-image of the North Koreans, exemplified by two photos.
 Maybe that gives some context to all the PR noise…